thudfactor/thudfactor/src/pages/about.md

 ## I am not a composer

+{% articleFig "sorta-selfie.png" "An AI artist’s concept of the author" "right" %}

+I fed Midjourney an image I took of myself, asked it to describe the image, then fed the image back.
+This is what I got.
+Except for the silly t-shirt, it’s not a significant resemblance.

+<cite><a href="https://www.midjourney.com/app/jobs/66e89a3a-4de1-41f7-b9c6-cbbdbaaa09bf/">John Williams/Midjourney</a></cite>

+{% endarticleFig %}

 My name is John Williams, and I am not a composer or a conductor.
 Sorry about that — it disappoints a lot of people.

 Funny story.
 For as far back as I can remember people have made jokes about me writing the music for _Star Wars_.
 Occasionally people mix it up and say _Harry Potter_ or _Jurassic Park_.
 But a few months ago I went through a Dunkin’ Donuts drive-through to pick up an order.
 The app only puts only part of my name on the order sheet — “JOHN W” or some nonsense.
 The guy at the window says “hey, what’s your name again?”